DZIF Super Resolution Microscopy Workshop

 Theory + Practicals

-Due to a practical component the workshop is limited to 6 participants.
+Practical part of the workshop is limited to 6 participants.
 To register, the applicants need to send a short (max.
 1page) motivation letter to vibor.laketa@uni-heidelberg.de indicating how they plan to use microscopy in their research.
 Due to a limited number of participants, the applicants are encouraged to apply well in advance of the deadline as the application process will stop once all positions are filled.
-Application deadline is 25.3.2024.
+Application deadline is 25.3.2025.

 The workshop is free of charge.